beatrixcendana/Food-API-Generator-V1/blog.md

 For her passion, she is passionate about fast-paced career development, which inspires the way the world functions and lives.
 She also plans to build a startup in the future that focuses more on earth and sustainability.

-To learn more about how she switched her career and the challenges she faced, she will soon create a YouTube video to tell more about her story.
+To learn more about the camp experience and the challenges she faced, here is the [link](https://www.youtube.com/watch?v=-W2uiTsRw7Y) to her YouTube video.
-`Stay tuned!
-The link will be linked here.`

 ## Introduction
 As a UX designer, tech writer, and international student that works or studies from home due to the pandemic, I need a product that can help me to generate a random recipe for daily cooking.
 Also, I need a reminder when it is time for me to eat lunch or breakfast.
 The reason is that I always focus on working without thinking about having a meal on the proper schedule.
 Before creating this idea or solution, I researched by asking ten people in my Discord group.